Visit Tulum: Top 21 Things To Do and Must-See Attractions

 As the city is only 45 min-1h from Playa del Carmen, it is very easy to visit Tulum in 1 day.

-But there is so much to see and do in the surrounding area that I suggest you stay longer if you can.
+But with so much to do in the surrounding area, it’s best to stay longer if you can!

-These are the 1, 2 or 3 day itineraries to Tulum that I recommend to make the most of your stay:
+These are the 1, 2 or 3 day itineraries to Tulum that I suggest to make the most of your stay:

 Tulum in 1 day